MattBetanski/zup/README.md

 $ dotnet --list-runtimes
 ```

-Both commands should return their respective paths with a version greater than 8.
+Both commands should return at least one respective path with a version 8.x.x.
 With `.NET` installed, the `.NET Entity Framework` and project packages must also be installed.
 It is recommended to install `.NET Entity Framework` globally, which can be done with:
 ```
 $ dotnet tool install --global dotnet-ef
 ```